 This peanut butter skillet cookie from Tiffany from The Dessertivore has the perfect balance of peanut butter and chocolate, with a gooey center and a crispy edge.
-It is a little healthier too, since it’s made with Grain4Grain’s 1-to-1 replacement flour, a blend of spent grain and buckwheat flour.
+It is a little healthier too, since it’s made with Grain4Grain’s 1-to-1 replacement flour.
 Makes 8-10 servings.

 PREP TIME: 10 Minutes

 COOK TIME: 30 Minutes